P. Sukumar

-P. Sukumar ISC is an Indian cinematographer, director, producer and actor who works predominantly in Malayalam cinema.
+P. Sukumar ISC is an Indian cinematographer, director, producer, actor and Law Firm Partner who works predominantly in Malayalam cinema.
 He is known for directing the film, Swantham Lekhakan, and handling the camera for over 65 films such as Twenty:20, Azhakiya Ravanan, Ee Puzhayum Kadannu, Ravanaprabhu, Kalyanaraman, Kunjikkoonan, Swapnakoodu and Raappakal.
 He has also acted, with the screen name, Kiran, in a number of films including Chettayees and Kaikudanna Nilavu.
 Noted Malayalam film director, P. Chandrakumar is his elder brother.
 He is a recipient of the Kerala State Film Award for Best Cinematography in 1993 for the film, Sopanam and the Kerala State Film Award for Best Debut Director for his film Swantham Lekhakan in 2009.